abridged/collabland-dev/help-docs/command-center/create-a-tgr/gtc-passport.md

 import img1 from '@site/static/img/tutorial/command-center/create-passport-tgr.png';

+Passport is a tool that allows members to present evidence that they are real, unique humans and signal their trustworthiness to apps.

 ## Gitcoin Passport

 Gitcoin Passport is an identity verification application.
 Read more about Passport on the [Gitcoin support docs](https://support.gitcoin.co/gitcoin-knowledge-base/gitcoin-passport/what-is-gitcoin-passport) and the [Passport dev docs](https://docs.passport.gitcoin.co/building-with-passport/introduction#what-is-passport).